up201910223/PublicLedgerAuction/README.md

 - - New finalized auctions are now stored in the respective block (each node has its own block (?confirm with teacher))
 - - This new information must then be present in all the Miner nodes (how do we do that?)

-- There are probably steps missing or slick errors on this but at least we have a general idea that we can polish.
+- There are probably steps missing or slight errors on this but at least we have a general idea that we can polish.

 ### IMPORTANT